Divorce in Oklahoma (2026)

 Grounds for Divorce

-Oklahoma offers both no-fault and fault-based grounds for divorce:
+Oklahoma offers both no-fault and fault-based grounds:

 No-fault ground: